PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is the extracted `_optimize_transpose_cost_volume_scatter_ndhwc_chains`: separate candidate planning from mutation, migrate traversal and rewrites to shared graph/layout state, and replace the six raw calls with a stable ordered runner.
+  The immediate next unit is `_optimize_transpose_add_concat_const_suffix_nhwc_chains`: add a dedicated compact success/rejection corpus before its mechanical extraction from the central lowerer.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo